 - When the app starts searching and launches countdown, switch on the device: its LED will blink once.
 For detection and pairing to occur, the device should be located within the coverage area of the wireless network of the hub (at a single protected object).

-Сonnection request is transmitted for a short time at the moment of switching on the device.
+Сonnection request is transmitted for a short time when switching on the device.

 If the connection fails on the first try, switch off the device for 5 seconds and retry.